1180779/token-transfer-api/README.md

 }
 ```

-Of course!
-I've formatted the section you provided and expanded it slightly to include the best practices and alternative shell commands we discussed.
-This will make it much clearer and more helpful for all users.

-Here is the formatted and enhanced section, ready to be pasted into your `README.md`:

 ---
 ### Manual API Usage with `curl`

 You can also send requests directly from your command line using a tool like `curl`.